Numerical Weather Forecasting using Convolutional-LSTM with Attention and Context Matcher Mechanisms: Introduction

-We categorized the works on video forecasting and precipitation nowcasting as the multiple time-series prediction. \cite{convlstm} introduced the ConvLSTM model with the forecasting network, which consists of an encoder and a decoder built by stacked ConvLSTMs.
-This model can capture the spatial-temporal covariances and showed high performance in moving the MNIST dataset and predicting a region's rainfall intensity.
-Also, \cite{Kim2019} used this architecture to track hurricanes.
-Later, \cite{trajgru} introduced Trajectory Gated Recurrent Unit (Traj-GRU) to learn location invariant movements between input radar images and showed higher performance compared to \cite{convlstm} and optical flow networks \cite{optical}.
-However, the proposed network architectures in \cite{convlstm} and \cite{trajgru} must take a one-dimensional tensor to predict one-dimensional output.
-Further, \cite{Tran2019} improved the forecasting architecture by the downsampling and the upsampling layers between TrajGRU units and output convolutions omits the problem of multidimensional input. \cite{Heye2017} introduced the recursive prediction of decoder in the forecasting architecture.
-To solve this architecture's blurred outputs caused by MSE, \cite{Jing2019} implemented Generative Adversarial Neural Network with different loss.
-Besides, U-Net showed high performance on precipitation nowcasting in \cite{Agrawal2019}, which is comparable with ConvLSTMs.
+As a remedy, \cite{convlstm} introduced ConvLSTM and Convolutional Gated Recurrent Units (ConvGRU) to the forecasting network, which is an encoder-decoder structure consisting of stacked ConvLSTMs or ConvGRUs.
+These models capture the spatial-temporal covariances and demonstrate high performance in rainfall intensity prediction by using radar echo sequences.
+The authors also showed that ConvLSTM is more accurate than the optical flow model \cite{woo2017operational} and better at capturing spatio-temporal correlations than the fully-connected LSTM.
+Later, \cite{trajgru} introduced Trajectory Gated Recurrent Unit (Traj-GRU) to learn location invariant movements between input radar images, which achieved slightly higher performance compared to ConvGRU.
+Although ConvLSTM and TrajGRU offer high performance, they are limited by the encoder-decoder structure, which restricts the output production to the dimensionality of the given input.
+As a remedy, \cite{Tran2019} improved the encoder-decoder architecture by integrating downsampling and upsampling layers between TrajGRU units and eliminated the issue of single-dimensional input through the addition of an output convolution layer.
+Furthermore, \cite{Heye2017} employed a recursive decoder prediction method in the encoder-decoder architecture to enhance the accuracy of long-term forecasts.
+To further show the learning capacity of ConvLSTMs, \cite{Jing2019} implemented a Generative Adversarial Neural Network (GAN) with ConvLSTM units to extrapolate echos to a higher resolution by using adversarial loss.
+Moreover, U-Net demonstrated high performance in precipitation nowcasting \cite{Agrawal2019, ref2}, achieving results comparable to those of ConvLSTMs.